Schools' climate emergency fund 2020-21

 - Building Energy management systems (BEMS)

-Each school in the programme will receive an independent whole site survey ‘Switching to Low Energy’.
-The survey will look at over 100 different technologies and suggest all those suitable for your school, aiming to reduce the energy-spend to the lowest possible level.
+Each school in the programme received an independent whole site survey ‘Switching to Low Energy’.
+The survey looked at over 100 different technologies and suggest all those suitable for your school, aiming to reduce the energy-spend to the lowest possible level.

-As a priority, funding will be provided to part-fund solar panels (solar PVs) because solar panels cannot be fully funded solely by Salix Finance (and need match funding which is provided by Leicester City Council).
-Following the survey, the council will, in conjunction with the school, apply for additional funding from Salix Finance1 to fund energy efficiency measures.
-There are no up-front costs to the school throughout this process.
-All maintained schools will have a site survey at no cost to them.
-We are looking to start the surveys in the next couple of months, however this is subject to change, given the current COVID-19 situation.
+As a priority, funding was provided to part-fund solar panels (solar PVs) because solar panels cannot be fully funded solely by Salix Finance (and need match funding which is provided by Leicester City Council).
+Following the survey, the council did, in conjunction with the school, apply for additional funding from Salix Finance1 to fund energy efficiency measures.
+There were no up-front costs to the school throughout this process.
+All maintained schools had a site survey at no cost to them.

-Support will be provided to school leaders throughout the process including advice and attending governing body meetings.
-There will be two identical webinars for school leaders and governors to attend to find out more about the programme and ask questions.
+Support was provided to school leaders throughout the process including advice and attending governing body meetings.
+There were two identical webinars for school leaders and governors to attend to find out more about the programme and ask questions.
 These will be via Microsoft Teams.
 To attend please follow the links below:

 Recordings of each sessions will be available afterwards – if you are unable to attend, a link will be sent.